ethereum-optimism/superchain-ops/tasks/sep/010-op-l2-predeploy-upgrade-from-l1/VALIDATION.md

 3. `_gasLimit`: 18577348462903296
 4. `_isCreation`: false
 5. `_data`: `0x99a88ec40000000000000000000000004200000000000000000000000000000000000014000000000000000000000000c0d3c0d3c0d3c0d3c0d3c0d3c0d3c0d3c0d3001400000000000000000000000000000000000000000000000000000000`

 Decode the `_data` bytes, this is the calldata for invoking the `upgrade` function on the L2 ProxyAdmin:
 ```bash
 cast calldata-decode "upgrade(address,address)" 0x99a88ec40000000000000000000000004200000000000000000000000000000000000014000000000000000000000000c0d3c0d3c0d3c0d3c0d3c0d3c0d3c0d3c0d3001400000000000000000000000000000000000000000000000000000000
 ```
-Notice the output is 2 addresses:
+Notice 2 addresses are output:
 ```solidity
 0x4200000000000000000000000000000000000014
 0xC0D3c0d3c0d3c0d3c0D3C0d3C0D3C0D3c0d30014
 ```
 The first is the [`L2ERC721Bridge`](https://github.com/ethereum-optimism/optimism/blob/4c3f63de0995e4783a4ecce60ac48856954ce0c5/op-service/predeploys/addresses.go#L21) predeploy.
 The second is the current implementation address of this contract which you can check [onchain](https://sepolia-optimism.etherscan.io/address/0x4200000000000000000000000000000000000014#readProxyContract).
 Remember this is a no-op upgrade, so we don't actually want to change the implementation code.

 ### L2 Execution validation

-Since Tenderly doesn't simulate the entire cross-chain interaction, this validation can only be confirmed _after_ execution.
-If the [*L1 Execution validation*](#l1-execution-validation) section was followed thoroughly, and there's not problems with the L2 chain deposit transaction flow, then we can assume this should work as expected.
-For absolute confirmation, preform the following post-execution checks.
+Since Tenderly doesn't simulate the entire cross-chain interaction, this validation can only be confirmed after execution.
+If the [*L1 Execution validation*](#l1-execution-validation) section was followed thoroughly and there are no issues with the L2 chain deposit transaction flow, then it should work as expected.
+However, for absolute confirmation, perform the following post-execution checks.

 **Post-Execution Checks**